2-Ingredient Sweet Potato Flatbread (Gluten-free)

 Having already posted recipes for garlic naan, traditional pita bread, and even Turkish pide bread, I received multiple messages asking for a gluten-free option.
 I’d had the idea of using potato anyway, and with a little bit of experimentation, I discovered this sweet potato flatbread.

 What’s so special about this gluten-free potato bread is that it can be cooked as a flatbread sweet potato tortilla, but will also bake up amazingly as a gluten-free pita – impressive pocket and all.
-The sweet potato pita is perfect for stuffing with fillings like homemade falafel and creamy hummus.
+The sweet potato pita is perfect for stuffing with fillings like baked falafel and creamy hummus.
 And all without any gluten, yeast, or kneading!

 Sweet potato flatbread with air pocket